jefkine/zeta-learn/README.md

 zeta-learn
 ----------
-zeta-learn is a minimalistic python machine learning library which enables fast model prototyping with emphasis on the educational aspect of it.
+zeta-learn is a minimalistic python machine learning library which enables easy and fast model prototyping with emphasis on the academic aspect of it.

-It is intended for researchers and students who are interested in obtaining a deeper understanding on the foundations of machine learning, deep learning models and algorithms.
+zeta-learn aims at providing an extensive understanding of machine learning through the use of straightforward algorithms making it useful for researchers and students.

  * **Documentation:** https://zeta-learn.com
- * **Python versions:** 3.5
+ * **Python versions:** 3.4 and above
  * **Free software:** MIT license

 Dependencies